michael-lazar/radar_presentation/README.md

-Source files from a presentation entitled "Modelling Continuous Wave Radar".
+This repository contains source files from a presentation that I gave entitled "Modelling Continuous Wave Radar".